Nicholas-Mercado/reading-notes/README.md

 # reading-notes
-reading Notes for Code Fellows
+reading Notes for Code Fellows This is practice!

 ## What is the Growth Mindset